-- \1 The increase in cash and cash equivalents compared with the previous quarter and year on year was principally due to earnings growth based on sales activities. - \2 The expansion in accounts receivable-trade from the previous quarter and year on year was primarily due to growth in Sponsor Site sales, etc. - \3 The increase in deferred tax assets compared with the previous quarter and year on year was chiefly due to the payment of enterprise taxes.
+- \1 The increase in cash and cash equivalents compared with the previous quarter and year on year was principally due to earnings growth based on sales activities. - \2 The expansion in accounts receivable-trade compared with the previous quarter and year on year was principally due to growth in personal services and Sponsor Site sales. - \3 The increase in other current assets and the decline in long-term loans compared with the previous quarter and year on year were chiefly due to the transfer of recovery of loans made based on a finance scheme for Yahoo!
+BB's business from the long-term loans account to the current assets account because payment is expected within one year.

-- \4 The growth in the allowance for doubtful accounts compared with the previous quarter and year on year can be attributed to the increase in sales receivables for individual and corporate customers, as well as increase in aged sales receivables for individual customers whose estimated loss percentage is high. - \5 The increase in tangible fixed assets compared with the previous quarter and year on year was mainly due to additional installations, such as servers, etc. - \6 The expansion in other intangible fixed assets compared with the previous quarter and year on year was primarily due to growth in software. - \7 Although there was an increase in investment securities due to the IPO of a company invested in by the Company and due to the acquisition of shares of affiliates, overall investment securities declined compared with the end of the previous quarter due to mark-to-market evaluation of marketable securities. - \8 Long-term loans comprise loans made based on a finance scheme for Yahoo!
-BB's business.
+- \4 The growth in the allowance for doubtful accounts compared with the previous quarter and year on year can be attributed to the increase in sales receivables for individual and corporate customers, as well as the increase in aged sales receivables for individual customers for which the estimated loss percentage is high. - \5 The increase in tangible fixed assets compared with the previous quarter and year on year was mainly due to additional installations, such as servers, etc. - \6 The growth in consolidated accounts compared with the previous quarter and year on year was principally due to the acquisition of two subsidiaries.
+The consolidated account amount will be amortized over three years. - \7 The expansion in other intangible fixed assets compared with the previous quarter and year on year was primarily due to growth in software. - \8 Although the Group made acquisitions of affiliates during the quarter under review, investment securities declined compared with the previous quarter due to mark-to-market revaluations.